Mo Yan: Works

 Mo Yan began his career as a writer in the reform and opening up period, publishing dozens of short stories and novels in Chinese.
 His first published short story was "Falling Rain on a Spring Night", published in September 1981.

 In 1986, the five parts that formed his first novel, Red Sorghum (1987), were published serially.
 It is a non-chronological novel about the generations of a Shandong family between 1923 and 1976.
-The author deals with upheavals in Chinese history such as the Second Sino-Japanese War, the 1949 Communist Revolution, and the Cultural Revolution, but in an unconventional way; for example from the point of view of the invading Japanese soldiers.
+The author deals with upheavals in Chinese history such as the Second Sino-Japanese War, the Chinese Communist Revolution, and the Cultural Revolution, but in an unconventional way; for example from the point of view of the invading Japanese soldiers.

 His second novel, The Garlic Ballads, is based on a true story of when the farmers of Gaomi Township rioted against a government that would not buy its crops.
 The Republic of Wine is a satire around gastronomy and alcohol, which uses cannibalism as a metaphor for Chinese self-destruction, following Lu Xun.
 Big Breasts & Wide Hips deals with female bodies, from a grandmother whose breasts are shattered by Japanese bullets, to a festival where one of the child characters, Shangguan Jintong, blesses each woman of his town by stroking her breasts.
 The book was controversial in China because some leftist critics objected to Big Breasts perceived negative portrayal of Communist soldiers.

-Extremely prolific, Mo Yan wrote Life and Death Are Wearing Me Out in only 42 days.
+Mo Yan wrote Life and Death Are Wearing Me Out in 42 days.
 He composed the more than 500,000 characters contained in the original manuscript on traditional Chinese paper using only ink and a writing brush.
 He prefers writing his novels by hand rather than by typing using a pinyin input method, because the latter method "limits your vocabulary".
 Life and Death Are Wearing Me Out is a meta-fiction about the story of a landlord who is reincarnated in the form of various animals during the Chinese land reform movement.
-The landlord observes and satirizes Communist society, such as when he (as a donkey) forces two mules to share food with him, because "[in] the age of communism... mine is yours and yours is mine."Pow!, Mo Yan's first work to be translated into English after receiving the Nobel Prize, is about a young storytelling boy named Luo who was famous in his village for eating so much meat.
+The landlord observes and satirizes Communist society, such as when he (as a donkey) forces two mules to share food with him, because "[in] the age of communism ... mine is yours and yours is mine."Pow!, Mo Yan's first work to be translated into English after receiving the Nobel Prize, is about a young storytelling boy named Luo who was famous in his village for eating so much meat.
 His village is so carnivorous it is an obsession that leads to corruption.
 Pow! cemented his writing style as “hallucinatory realism”.
-Another one of his works, Frog, Yan's latest novel published, focuses on the cause and consequences of China's One-Child Policy.
-Set in a small rural Chinese town called Gaomi, the narrator Tadpole tells the story of his aunt Gugu, who once was a hero for delivering life into the world as a midwife, now takes away life as an abortion provider.
-Steven Moore from the Washington Post wrote, “another display of Mo Yan’s attractively daring approach to fiction.
-The Nobel committee chose wisely.”
+Another one of his works, Frog, Yan's latest novel published, focuses on the cause and consequences of China's one-child policy.
+Set in a small rural Chinese town called Gaomi, the narrator Tadpole tells the story of his aunt Gugu, who once was a hero for delivering life into the world as a midwife, and now takes away life as an abortion provider.
+Steven Moore from the Washington Post wrote, "another display of Mo Yan's attractively daring approach to fiction.
+The Nobel committee chose wisely."